cloud-neutral-toolkit/rag-server.svc.plus/deploy/base-images/README.md

 - **PostgreSQL 16 + extensions** (`postgres-extensions.Dockerfile`): PostgreSQL
   with `pgvector`, `pg_jieba`, and `pg_cache` compiled into the server for vector search and full-text tokenization.
+- **Go 1.23 builder** (`go-builder.Dockerfile`): Ubuntu 24.04 with the Go
+  toolchain and build dependencies for the Account service and RAG server.
+- **Go runtime** (`go-runtime.Dockerfile`): Slim Ubuntu 24.04 runtime with CA certificates for running statically linked Go binaries.
 - **Node.js builder** (`node-builder.Dockerfile`): Node.js 22 with Yarn, the
   latest npm, and build essentials for compiling native Next.js dependencies.
 - **Node.js runtime** (`node-runtime.Dockerfile`): Slim Node.js 22 runtime ready